-From an experimental viewpoint, the specific surface gradient associated with the BKT rough regime can, in principle, be identified in situ by monitoring surface roughness over a wide area using crystal truncation rod (CTR) scattering.
-Based on the slope dependence of $V$, the specific surface gradient that exists in the BKT rough region will be found as the inflection point of the surface growth rate $V$ with respect to $p$, that is $\partial ^2 V/\partial p^2 =0$.
+From an experimental viewpoint, the specific surface slope associated with the BKT rough regime can, in principle, be identified in situ by monitoring surface roughness over a wide area using crystal truncation rod (CTR) scattering \cite{akutsu25-2, sinha, robinson, harada89}.
+Based on the slope dependence of $V$, the specific surface gradient that exists in the BKT rough region will be found as the inflection point of the surface growth rate $V$ with respect to $p$, that is, $\partial ^2 V/\partial p^2 = 0$.
 Referring to the $p$ dependence of $V$, which was calculated in Refs.~\cite{akutsu23, akutsu25} for several temperatures, we find that bell-shaped undulations occur when $\partial^2 V/\partial p^2$ is positive, whereas cup-shaped undulations occur when $\partial^2 V/\partial p^2$ is negative.
 This is consistent with the results obtained by Frank \cite{frank58} using a continuous model.
 However, it is not very accurate for determining the inflection point on the $V$-$p$ curve \cite{akutsu23}.
-It is more accurate for determining the specific surface gradient from the asymptotic behavior of $W^2$ as shown in Fig. \ref{kr-diagram} (g) and (h).
-Using the X-ray \cite{sinha, robinson} or light scattering \cite{harada89} with the crystal truncation rods (CTR) condition \cite{robinson, harada89}, the specific surface gradient can be found \cite{akutsu25-2}.
+It is more accurate for determining the specific surface gradient from the asymptotic behavior of $W^2$ as shown in Fig.~\ref{kr-diagram} (g) and (h).
+Using X-ray \cite{sinha, robinson} or light scattering \cite{harada89} under the crystal truncation rod (CTR) condition \cite{robinson, harada89}, the specific surface slope can be found \cite{akutsu25-2}.

-Another way to prevent the intrinsic step-jam is to increase the temperature.
+Another way to suppress intrinsic step jamming is to increase the temperature.
 The relatively small islands of adatoms created by symmetric thermal fluctuations with $w_{\rm conf}$ hinder step retreat, while hole islands block step advancement.
 In this way, the small clusters of adatoms or holes formed by thermal fluctuations with $w_{\rm conf}$ disperse the step positions.